 Of note here is that Ben Pink Dandelion’s ‘Living The Quaker Way’, as recommended by Luton Meeting (amongst many others of course) is now free, bar postage and packing.

-If you’d like to meet a friendly face for an informal one to one get together over tea or coffee then Carol or Colin are more than happy to meet up with you sometime and answer any questions you may have so you can decide whether you’d like to become more involved or not for yourself.
+If you’d like to meet a friendly face for an informal one to one get together over tea or coffee then Carol or Gill are more than happy to meet up with you sometime and answer any questions you may have so you can decide whether you’d like to become more involved or not for yourself.

 Book wise the two publications below are our personal recommendations for finding out a bit more.